boldandbrad/dotfiles/.github/README.md

 - 🗄️ [bin](../bin/README.md) - Small, custom executables to be appended to
   `PATH`
 - 🎨 [config](../config/README.md) - Configs to be symlinked into place
-- 🛠️ [util](../util/README.md) - System specific assets and configs to be setup

 ---